"If you are lucky enough to have lived in Paris as a

 Maps & Directions

 Signage in Paris métro stations is abundant and easily followed: every station offers a big plan of the network outside the entrance and several inside.
-Lines are color-coded and numbered, and are also named according to the city gate – or porte – at the end of the line.
+Lines are color-coded and numbered, and are also named according to the city gate (fr. porte) or suburban town at the end of the line.

-For example, Line 4 running to the north will be indicated as going in the direction of Porte de Clignancourt, while southbound would be Porte d'Orléans.
+For example, Line 4 running to the north will be indicated as going in the direction of Porte de Clignancourt, whereas its southern terminus (formerly Porte d'Orléans) was recently extended to Mairie de Montrouge.
 Some lines may end a few stops beyond the Periphérique (beltway surrounding Paris), into neighboring suburbs.
 Numerous interchanges (correspondances) make it possible to travel throughout the city in a more or less straight line.
 Châtelet has the longest interconnecting passageway between lines, with a 600-foot long moving sidewalk.

 Free maps are also available at most stations, which provide the basics for navigation.
 If you want detailed breakdowns, we recommend the following, which are available at most newsstands and bookshops: